Danmax/wixServicenow/README.md

 ### Set up New Integration User

-Name the User to edentify the type of integration for example: wixVeloIntegration
+Name the User to identify the type of integration for example: wixVeloIntegration

 1. Create new User